vinceimbat/vinceimbat/content/_index.md

 Some projects I'm currently working on:

 - [[talahardin|Talahardin]]: This website itself; an experiment in combining walking with an [[archive]] and a digital garden as a backbone for a creative writing and thinking practice based on the premise that [[art is never finished|art is never finished]].
-- [[jiyu shukyo|Jiyū Shūkyō]]: An exploration and documentation of my conversion toward a [[a goodness lurking|free and creative spirituality]].
+- [[jiyu shukyo|Jiyū Shūkyō]]: A documentation of my exploration and conversion toward a [[a goodness lurking|free and creative spirituality]].
-- [[walking|Walking]]: An attempt to understand the contemporary [[derive|dérive]] in contrast with my experience of walking and Filipino indigenous conceptions of walking to come up with a creative embodied avenue to explore a free and creative spirituality.
+- [[walking|Walking]]: An attempt to understand the walking arts vis a vis my experience of walking in the Philippines and exploration of Filipino indigenous ways of walking.
 Some walks I've done:
 	- 2022 June 9–10: [[traversing liminality through walking|Los Baños to San Pablo walk ]]
 	- 2023 April 20 and 27: [[nlai walk 1|"Nasa Labas ang Ili" (Home is Out There) guided walk]]
 	- 2023 December 4–10: [[rxg|Roots x Gravel: A Week-long Walk of Los Baños]]